rahuulaws/-aws-bootcamp-cruddur-2023/journal/week9.md

 # Week 9 — CI/CD with CodePipeline, CodeBuild and CodeDeploy

  - Completed the Tasks listed out for the Week.
- - Got an opportunity to work with AWS CDK, Typescript along with other AWS services at a very detailed level to serve an image through the application.
+ - Got an opportunity to work with AWS Code Build abd AWS Code Pipeline in a real environment.
  - This was the first week, where support from ChatGPT and Bootcampers on Discord was not required for me to go through the week.